Business and Financial Management

 The objective of the 2501 Program is to show USDA’s commitment to ensuring that underserved and veteran farmers, ranchers, and foresters can equitably participate in USDA programs.
 Grants are awarded to community-based and non-profit organizations, higher education institutions, and eligible Tribal entities with at least 3 years of experience in working with socially disadvantaged farmers and ranchers or veteran farmers and ranchers.
 Individual farmers and ranchers are not eligible to apply for 2501 Program grants.

-• ATF Land Transfer Curriculum
+• American Farmland Trust Land Transfer Curriculum

 American Farmland Trust